-Seeking crew for a passage into the Aegean Sea from early April 2019 to end September / early October 2019.
+Seeking crew for a passage from the Aegean Sea to Italy.
+(August & September 2019)

 Dear Shipmates, thanks for reading this & for your interest.

 Today (21st July 2019) I am in Samos Island, Greece.

 I am searching for crew for a duration from end-July / beginning 2019 to mid/end September 2019, weather, joining & departure points allowing.
 (My preference is to arrive at the Italy destination mid to late September, as we may be held up waiting for suitable weather.

 Males and females may apply, however this year I am giving more preference to females.
 Crew will share the journey & basic travel costs from the Aegean Sea back to Italy.
 This is primarily a shared sailing travel experience.
 It’s for sailing companionship and friendship and not necessarily seeking a relationship.
 Preference is to keep things business like but also a fun sailing undertaking.

 Regardless of our genders, firstly, key to our success will be how we get along.
 Second, with the Med & Meltemi winds at this time in the season, this will not always be not a light sunbathing cruise.
 Person has to be a "keen to learn" sailor, genuinely interested in boating and sailing.
 Our journey won’t always be easy & good communications helps avoid any misunderstandings.
 As with me, crew needs to be easy going, able to adapt to another, reliable, personable & considerate.
 They must be a team players, have a sense of humour & able to put the comfort & safety of the boat first.
 Must be fit, healthy & well with no major medical issues which may impede them.
 They must not overly suffer from sea sickness.
 (We all get it occasionally!)
 They should also have a love of the sea, be fun loving & free spirited.
 Essential is a good grounding in verbal English.
 (I only speak English!).

 What’s life expected to be like on board a smaller yacht?